-The Alamo surrounded by a shaded park and is well-illuminated at night, which makes it attractive to photographers.
+The Alamo surrounded by a shaded park, is well-illuminated at night, which makes it attractive to photographers.
 Inside the relatively small building, a series of antiques, changing exhibits and artifacts attempt to tell the story of what it was like during the 13-day siege.

 Stroll the San Antonio River Walk

 But on my return visits, there was more time to inspect the other aspects that make San Antonio a tourist’s delight.
 First on the list is the River Walk, a charming combination of walkways, restaurants, bars and shops located one level beneath the streets of the city.
 Also known as the Paseo del Rio, the walkway is a pedestrian dream-come-true because all the vehicular travel passes high above, leaving strollers and gawkers all to themselves without fear of getting honked at or run over.

 The walk itself moseys along under bridges and ambles past well-kept gardens along the banks of the San Antonio River.
 The eateries and saloons are decked out in brilliant colors.